2026 Tournament Rules

 -

-Fewer than 5 boats entered in a category: winner takes all
+Fewer than 5 boats entered in a category: winner-takes-all

 If no eligible fish are weighed in a category, entry fees for that category shall be refunded less the 10% expense deduction.
 If only one team enters a category, that team shall receive a full refund less any credit card processing fees actually paid.

-PAYMENT OF TOURNAMENT AND OPTIONAL CASH AWARDS: During registration, each Tournament boat must designate one representative payee and provide that payee’s tax identification information for receipt of all cash awards.
+During registration, each Tournament boat must designate one representative payee and provide that payee’s tax identification information for receipt of all cash awards.
 Grand Lagoon Billfish Classic, LLC shall not be responsible for dividing cash awards among team members.
 Cash award winners may be announced at the awards ceremony; however, all results announced at that time are unaudited and subject to change.

 Checks for cash awards shall be issued approximately two weeks after the Tournament concludes, provided there are no outstanding protests, disputes, appeals, or unresolved issues.
 To receive payment, the designated payee must submit a completed cash award form and a signed IRS Form W-9, including a valid driver’s license number and Social Security Number or Tax ID Number.
 IRS Form 1099 shall be issued to cash award recipients at year-end as required by law.

-WEATHER – TOURNAMENT DELAY OR CANCELLATION: In the event the tournament committee feels that fishing is unsafe, most notably a Small Craft Advisory, the tournament may be canceled or delayed.
+In the event the tournament committee feels that fishing is unsafe, most notably a Small Craft Advisory, the tournament may be canceled or delayed.
 If delayed, a new start time or date will be announced should weather conditions improve.
 If canceled, entry fees will be refunded in full less a prorated share of tournament expenses and any credit card fees.
 One day or part thereof of offshore fishing by one-third of the boats entered constitutes a complete tournament.
 Entrants shall have no claim against the Grand Lagoon Billfish Classic, LLC for return of paid entry fees.
 All teams and participants should make their decision to fish based solely on their own judgment.
 Fish at your own risk.

-POLYGRAPHS: Polygraph examinations may be required at the sole discretion of the Tournament Committee.
+Polygraph examinations may be required at the sole discretion of the Tournament Committee.
 Refusal to submit to a requested polygraph examination, failure to cooperate fully, or any polygraph result that, in the sole judgment of the Tournament Committee, indicates deception or non-compliance with these Rules shall result in immediate disqualification of the angler and vessel, forfeiture of all entry fees and prizes, and may result in denial of future Tournament entry.
 All decisions of the Tournament Committee regarding polygraph examinations and their consequences shall be final, binding, and not subject to appeal.

-TIE BREAKERS: For ties involving weighed fish, placement shall be determined by the official time of weigh-in at the scales.
+For ties involving weighed fish, placement shall be determined by the official time of weigh-in at the scales.
 For ties involving Catch and Release points, placement shall be determined by the first angler or team to reach the higher point total as verified by the boat’s GPS time.

-PROTEST: All disputes, protests, claims, or controversies related to any aspect of the tournament, including the rules, must be submitted in writing to the Rules Committee within 30 minutes after the weigh station closes, or they will be considered waived.
+All disputes, protests, claims, or controversies related to any aspect of the tournament, including the rules, must be submitted in writing to the Rules Committee within 30 minutes after the weigh station closes, or they will be considered waived.
 A $500 protest fee must accompany all protests; this fee is refundable only if the protest is successful.
 All decisions of the Tournament Committee shall be final, binding, and conclusive.
 The tournament committee reserves the right to grant exceptions to any rule if deemed in the best interest of participants, spectators, and anglers.
 If the Tournament Committee is unable or refuses to make a final decision, the matter will be resolved by binding arbitration under the American Arbitration Association’s commercial arbitration rules.
 The arbitration decision will be in writing, final, and binding on all parties, who waive any rights to trial by judge or jury.
 The arbitration ruling has the effect of res judicata, and all parties must comply without delay.

 .png)